synqs/coquma-website/content/post/2017-intro-dynamical/index.md

 # From theory towards experiments

-The theoretical concepts of dynamical gauge fields in ultracold atomic systems have been relatively well established in the last few years CITATIONS and stuied in several theory groups.
+The theoretical concepts of dynamical gauge fields in ultracold atomic systems have been relatively well established in the last few years and studied in several theory groups.
 However, the experimental efforts are still way behind the theoretical framework.
-The gap is actually so strong that only a single experiment has been performed with ultracold ions [@Martinez_2016], which performed a digital quantum simulation with *four* qubits.
+The gap is actually so strong that only a single experiment has been performed with ultracold ions  {{< cite "Martinez_2016" >}}, which performed a digital quantum simulation with *four* qubits.
 With ultracold atomic gases,up to the groups to decide on the specific experimental implementation, which best implements the: